 Here is a brief history of how the nutrient-poor SAD has become the most prevalent diet pattern for the majority of Americans and ultimately how it affects your health:

 A diet with these new food products is a massive deviation from what we have eaten throughout our evolutionary history.
-Our current Standard American Diet is low in fiber, nutritional diversity, fruits and vegetables, and high in saturated fats and refined sugar.
-This Standard American Diet coupled with sedentary lifestyles results in changes of the microbiomes, which researchers believe, may contribute to higher frequencies of chronic inflammatory disorders, like cardiovascular disease, obesity, depression, allergies, diabetes, and autoimmune disorders.
+1 Our current Standard American Diet is low in fiber, nutritional diversity, fruits and vegetables, and high in saturated fats and refined sugar.
+This Standard American Diet coupled with sedentary lifestyles results in changes of the microbiomes.
+Researchers believe that this may contribute to higher frequencies of chronic inflammatory disorders, like cardiovascular disease, obesity, depression, allergies, diabetes, and autoimmune disorders.
+7

 How do you maintain digestive health?

 Fiber, in particular, is essential in maintaining and feeding your microbiome.
-Certain types of fiber nourishes them, allows them to thrive, and improves the microbiome's diversity.
+Certain types of fiber nourishes them, allows them to thrive, and improves the microbiome's diversity.1

 Most people don't have the time to wander through the forest and woods, pick berries, and search for fibrous roots.
 So, we did it for you.
 OLIPOP is the first research-backed, consumer beverage that brings you a digestive health solution that fits in the palm of your hand.
 With 9 grams of fiber per can, OLIPOP is doing our part to put fiber back into the hands (and stomachs) of Americans.

 Our ingredients work together to promote healthy digestion by feeding the microbiome that exists within all of us.
-In every OLIPOP flavor, we use something called OLISMART: our proprietary blend of 8 unique botanicals, plant fibers, and prebiotics (the primo food source for beneficial bacteria), each hand-picked for their biome-supporting benefits.
+In every OLIPOP flavor, we use something called OLISmart: our proprietary blend of 7 unique botanicals, plant fibers, and prebiotics (the primo food source for beneficial bacteria), each hand-picked for their biome-supporting benefits.

 Something needed to be done to get plant fiber back into American's diets.
 So, we took a functional approach: a systems biology-based approach that focuses on identifying and addressing the root cause of disease.
 And all signs pointed us towards the microbiome.
 The truth is: our collective microbiome is starving, and if we don't feed it the nutrients it needs, it can’t do its job of supporting our overall health—from our immune system to our digestive system.